Dipanshu2424/udacity_CarND/README.md

 # udacity_CarND
 Udacity self driving car nanodegree project repo that hosts my solutions to the different projects.
-Please not that the base code project is provided by Udacity at https://github.com/udacity/
+Please not that the base code for the projects is provided by Udacity at https://github.com/udacity/ unless explicitely mentioned.